hc-Robotics/hc-Robotics.github.io/_pages/projects.md

 </p>
 <div style="text-align: justify;">
   <p><strong>Description</strong>:
     This section showcases our early robotic blimp designs and prototypes.
-Although some were phased out due to flaws, they provided valuable insights for subsequent developments.
+Although some were phased out due to drawbacks, they provided valuable insights for subsequent developments.
   </p>
 </div>